younesszaim/Text-Generation-M2-ECO-STAT-TSE/README.md

 ## Motivation :

-Deep Learning has the ability to widely transform our lives by enabling us to create complex objects such as search engines but also with much simpler applications like text generation.

-This kind of simpler applications is particularly interesting because despite it’s apparent simplicity, it could impact our daily life.

-We started from this simple observation and decided to create an application that can generate a recipe if you give it an ingredient.
-This is exactly the type of application that could be used daily.

-In this project, we used a Recurrent Neural Network model to generate a recipe.
-We used the data available at the following link:
+During this project, we found that text generation is one of the most popular application of Deep Learning and a lot of literature is available on the subject and it allowed us to avoid common mistakes.
+We used a Recurrent Neural Network model to generate a recipe and we used the data available at the following link:

 https://storage.googleapis.com/recipe-box/recipes_raw.zip